szuhungcheng/3d_motion_capture_system/README.md

 ## 📫 Contact

-If you’re a researcher, coach, or company interested in customized motion analysis systems, feel free to open an issue or reach out via [email](eric14209@gmail.com).
+If you’re a researcher, coach, or company interested in customized motion analysis systems, feel free to open an issue or reach out via email: eric14209@gmail.com.